percept206/cwu_cs480_project/README.md

 # cwu_cs480_project

-An application for viewing fundamental ahd historical price data on a selected set of stocks
+An application for viewing fundamental and historical price data on a selected set of stocks

 ## Dependencies: